reuterk/pocli/README.rst

 and listing, and deletion.
 It is written in Python and built upon the official pyocclient package.

+The development of pocli was motivated by the need for a tool to quickly up- or download single or few files on a computer which is operated without any graphical user interface (i.e. a typical HPC system), where it may not be desirable to install the official client software.

+Note that -- deliberately -- no recursive operations are supported.

 Requirements and installation
 -----------------------------